cemoal/findDigit/README.md

 # findDigit
-finding digits on python.
-(I know its simple but ı just wanna add)
+finding digits on python (I know its simple but ı just wanna add).